 How to plan your scientific writing around your hormones

-If you are a menstruating woman and this sounds familiar, your fluctuating hormones and their effect on how your brain works may have something to do.
+If you have a menstrual cycle and this sounds familiar, your fluctuating hormones and their effect on how your brain works may have something to do.
 In addition to the daily 24 h cycle, everybody has, you have a 28-day cycle (more or less) that is mainly under the control of estrogen and progesterone.
-Before we continue, let me emphasize that women, can still get anything done at any time, just some days certain tasks may take much more energy than others, and that’s what I want to help with!
+Before we continue, let me emphasize that women and anyone that is affected by this cycle, can still get anything done at any time.
+Just some days certain tasks may take much more energy than others, and that’s what I want to help with!

 Writing a scientific paper and doing research is a creative process that can be divided into four phases.
-If you are a menstruating woman, they can match your monthly cycle.
-And if you are not, you may also identify these phases during your day, or yearly seasons if you track yourself.
+And those phases can match your monthly cycle.
+And if you don't have a menstrual cycle, you may also identify these phases during your day, or yearly seasons!
 Now, let’s have a look at those phases (days are indicative):

 The REFLECTION phase

-This phase starts the first day of the period, and in here, the estrogen and progesterone are both at their minimum levels of the cycle.
+This phase starts on the first day of the period, and here, the estrogen and progesterone are both at their minimum levels of the cycle.
 This is a tough period.
 In some cultures is totally stigmatized.
-And in western cultures we got this phase wrong, pushing women to be as productive as any other moment.
+And in western cultures we got this phase wrong, pushing us to be as productive as any other moment.
 Either if you have a hard time during this phase or not, resting should be a priority.
 This is a period where you often can tune well inwards with what is not working in your (academic) life, so it’s a good moment to reflect and reevaluate.
 A fascinating aspect is that “darker” periods are necessary and often precede creative ones.
-And that´s exactly what we as women have every month!
+And that´s exactly what many of us have every month!

 The CREATION phase